fabianoriccardi/RTCMemory/readme.md

-# RTC Memory
+# RTCMemory

 [![arduino-library-badge](https://www.ardu-badge.com/badge/RTCMemory.svg)](https://www.ardu-badge.com/badge/RTCMemory.svg) ![Compile Library Examples](https://github.com/fabiuz7/rtc-memory-esp8266/actions/workflows/CompileLibraryExamples.yml/badge.svg)

-RTC Memory is a library to efficiently manage the different levels of data persistence and speed offered by RAM, RTC memory, and flash memory on ESP8266.
+RTCMemory is a library to efficiently manage the different levels of data persistence and speed offered by RAM, RTC memory, and flash memory on ESP8266.

 If you are wondering why you should consider an RTC memory or, in general, any low-power memory, you may watch this [video](https://www.youtube.com/watch?v=r-hEOL007nw).